 The Timer Counter Register decrements if the timer is enabled using the timer enable bit in the Timer Control Register.
-If the Cortex-A9 processor belonging to the timer is in debug state, the counter does not decrement until the Cortex-A9 processor returns to non debug state.
+If a Cortex-A9 processor timer is in debug state, the counter only decrements when the Cortex-A9 processor returns to non debug state.